 The UBC Wellness Centre

-Take a study break and attend a Stress Less event this week to relax or get some study tips.
+Pick up a Study Kit or take a study break and attend an event between Apr 1 to 23 to relax or get some study tips.

 Preparing for exams

 Chapman Learning Commons

 The Chapman Learning Commons (CLC), more commonly recognized as the Help Desk on the third floor of Irving, is more than just a place to borrow a laptop charger.

 While part of the Learning Commons’ study space is closed for renovations until the summer of 2019, the Help Desk, the Centre for Writing and Scholarly Communication, and the CLC’s coaching and tutoring services remain open.
 The CLC provides online resources that can help you:

 Other online resources to help you prep for exams

 There isn’t a universal method for successful studying—but these tips can help you discover your study beat: